openstack/keystone/doc/source/developing.rst

     $ tools/with_venv.sh bin/keystone-all

 this runs keystone with the configuration the etc/ directory of the project.
-See :doc:`configuration` for details on how Keystone is configured.
+See configuration_ for details on how Keystone is configured.
 By default, keystone is configured with KVS backends, so any data entered into keystone run in this fashion will not persist across restarts.